RylanSchaeffer/rylanschaeffer.github.io/_site/content/about.md

 million annual operating budget and 20+ units) and as the undergraduate representative on the UC Davis College of Engineering Dean Recruitment Advisory Committee.

-- 2011: I won the [national Congressional debate tournament](https://ci.uky.edu/UKDebate/results-history) in high school.
+- won the [national Congressional debate tournament](https://ci.uky.edu/UKDebate/results-history) in high school.
--